wcgordon1/TustinRecruiting/src/content/jobs/bols-vp-software-engineering-id-bf4328.md

 ---
 position: VP Software Engineering
 description: >-
-  Bola AI is seeking a visionary and experienced **Vice President of Software Engineering** to lead our innovative engineering team in **Huntington Beach, CA**.
-As a key member of our leadership team, you will drive the strategic direction of our software development efforts, overseeing the creation of cutting-edge Voice-AI solutions that are transforming dental practices across the United States.
-This hybrid role offers the flexibility to work remotely part-time while collaborating on-site with a dynamic and talented team
+  Bola AI is seeking a visionary and experienced Vice President of Software Engineering to lead our innovative engineering team in Huntington Beach, CA.
+  As a key member of our leadership team, you will drive the strategic direction of our software development efforts, overseeing the creation of cuttingedge VoiceAI solutions that are transforming dental practices across the United States.
+This hybrid role offers the flexibility to work remotely parttime while collaborating onsite with a dynamic and talented team
 location: 'Huntington Beach, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T14:49:45.626Z'